Salt Lake & Utah Railroad

 This page was last updated on May 31, 2022.

 The Salt Lake & Utah Railroad was an electric interurban railroad that operated over its own tracks from Salt Lake City to Payson.
 Service began in March 1914 between Salt Lake City and American Fork, using gasoline motor cars until the electrified cars and overhead electric power lines could be completed.
 On April 3, 1914 it reached as far as Pleasant Grove.
-By 1916, the line reached Payson.
+The electric trains began operating in July 1914, when service to Provo was started.
+The line reached Payson in May 1916.
 It was unofficially called the "Orem" after A. J. and W. C. Orem, who arranged the corporate financing to build the line.

-When the line was constructed as far as Provo, special-built new cars began running.
+When the line was constructed as far as Provo, special-built new gasoline motor cars began running.
 They were dark red, thirty-six passenger capacity cars, each divided into a freight compartment and two passenger compartments, smoking and non-smoking.
 Each car was heated, lighted and powered by four 110-horsepower Westinghouse motors, which drew electricity from overhead cables.

 The Salt Lake & Utah Railroad also carried the United States mail and newspapers.
 Other freight included milk and produce along with regular every day commodities.

 A spur in Pleasant Grove ran to a loading station under a dumping ramp where ore and fire clay were loaded.
 The clay came from natural deposits on the hills east of town, mined there in two locations, the Homer/McFarland and the Wadley pits.
 The ore was hauled from mines in American Fork Canyon.

 Ridership was lively before the family car became popular in the mid 1920s.
-During the depression, and through WWII when gas was rationed, people again patronized the convenient rail system, which, due to its deterioration, was referred to as "The Red Heifer" or "Leaping Lena".
-The line was closed in 1946, just after the war.
+During the depression, and through WWII when gas was rationed, people again patronized the rail system.

 Utah citizens secure franchises for a railroad from Salt Lake City south through Salt Lake and Utah Counties.
 (Stephen Drew, email dated January 21, 2008)